How to Apply – Discretionary Grants

 2. Review the Foundation’s guidelines for discretionary grants.

-3. Review the Foundation's policy for Letters of Intent for Vehicle Purchases.
+3. Review the Foundation's Policy for Vehicle Purchases.

-4. If your organization does not have an audit, please review the Audit Exemption Policy and complete the Audit Exemption Form.
+4. If your organization does not have an audit, please review the Audit Exemption Policy.

 Please Note: If your organization has received a discretionary grant from The Dayton Foundation, you must submit a final report on how the grant was used.